openswarm-eu/draft-ietf-lake-edhoc-psk/draft-lopez-lake-edhoc-psk.md

 # Protocol

-There are currently two proposed versions of the authentication method, depending on where the pre-shared key identifier (ID_CRED_PSK) sent.
+There are currently two proposed versions of the authentication method, depending on where the pre-shared key identifier (ID_CRED_PSK) is sent.
+ID_CRED_PSK allows retrieval of CRED_PSK, a COSE object that contains the PSK.

 In both cases, Initiator and Responder are assumed to have a PSK with good amount of randomness and the requirements that:

-- Only the initiator and the Responder have access to CRED_PSK.
+- Only the Initiator and the Responder have access to the PSK.
-- The Responder is able to retrieve CRED_PSK using ID_CRED_PSK.
+- The Responder is able to retrieve the PSK using ID_CRED_PSK.

 where: